Welcome! Thank you for your interest in being a Visiting Scholar at CESL!

 1. RECOGNIZED ENGLISH LANGUAGE TEST

 A score sheet from one of the following four tests indicating that the prospective exchange visitor has taken the test within the past two years and obtained at least the minimum score indicated.
-This list is exhaustive and each test was chosen specifically because it includes both a speaking and listening component.

 - Test of English as a Foreign Language (TOEFL) Internet-Based Test (iBT)